-Decide what, exactly, you want to build.
-Give yourself some rough requirements.
+Once you have a general idea, give yourself some rough requirements.
 Make a list.
 If it has UI, do little napkin sketch.
 I like to go into my notes app of choice and type out a list of the features I need and jot down a few notes about the behavior of the app.